SSR 03- 2p

 so minor that the individual does not even recall sustaining an injury.
 Other potential

-precipitants suggested by the medical literature include surgical procedures, drug
+precipitants suggested by the medical literature include, but are not limited to,

 RSDS/CRPS is a chronic pain syndrome most often resulting from trauma to a single